tesarge/bmi_calculator/README.md

 ...How to create string literals and use them to add elements to the DOM based on users input

+...How to use Git to push files into a repository

 ...How to use toFixed() to create rounded decimals

 ...How to use Sass to be syntactically awesome